saiachyuthm/example-repo/README.md

 # Example Repository
-This is a simple repo, hello world!
+This is a sample repo, hello coder!

+This is a second change.